MicrosoftDocs/power-automate-docs/articles/desktop-flows/monitor-desktop-flow-queues.md

 - Yiannismavridis
 - NikosMoutzourakis
 - PetrosFeleskouras
+- RPApostolis
+- V-Camille
 search.audienceType:
   - flowmaker
   - enduser
 ---

 # Monitor desktop flow queues

 > [!IMPORTANT]
 > Gateways for desktop flows are no longer supported.
 Switch to our machine-management capabilities.
 Learn more about [switching from gateways to direct connectivity](manage-machines.md#switch-from-gateways-to-direct-connectivity).

 As you scale the automations in your business, you may need an easy way to ensure that competing desktop flows are running according to their business priority.
 Monitor, manage and visualize all your queued desktop flow runs in just one location.
 Desktop flow queues can be used whether your target device is a machine, machine group, or a gateway.
 > [!NOTE]
 > Everyone accessing the run queues for their gateways from the **Desktop flow queues** page should now navigate to the **Gateways** pivot in the **Machines** page to access them.

 ## Setting a priority

 The desktop flows connector actions contains a new priority parameter under the Advanced options section.

 Available priorities are High and Normal (the default value).
 This value can also be passed dynamically using the custom value parameter.
 Every time the desktop flow is triggered, it will be executed with the priority that has been set.

   ![Screenshot of a cloud flow using the Run a flow built with Power Automate Desktop action.](media\monitoring\monitor-desktop-flow-queues-1.png)

 When multiple runs are queued, the execution ordering is based on the run priority and enqueued time.
-Runs with a high priority that 's been enqueued first will be executed first.
+Runs with a high priority that's been enqueued first will be executed first.

 ## View run queue for a machine or machine group

 Visit the details page for your machine or machine group, then select on the **Run queue** tab to see the list of queued desktop flow runs.

   ![Screenshot of a list of desktop flows on gateways.](media\monitoring\monitor-desktop-flow-queues-3.png)

 ## Prerequisites

 In order to see runs in this list, one of the following situations must be true:

 - You're [running an attended or unattended desktop flow](run-desktop-flow.md) in the current environment
 - Another user has [shared their desktop flow](../create-team-flows.md#share-a-cloud-flow-with-run-only-permissions) with you, which has run in the current environment
 - You have [permission](/power-platform/admin/database-security) to see view all data in the environment